MaskCLIP: Masked Self-Distillation Advances Contrastive Language-Image Pretraining: Experiments

 \subsection{Setup}

-\textbf{Model architecture.} Our framework consists of three modules, the visual encoder $E_I$, the text encoder $E_T$, and a visual decoder $D$.
+\textbf{Model architecture.} Our framework consists of the visual encoder $E_I$, the text encoder $E_T$, the visual decoder $D$, and the text decoder $D_T$.
 We adopt the widely used Transformer ViT-B/16~\cite{dosovitskiy2020image} for a fair comparison.
-It is composed of 12 layers, 768 width and 12 head.
-The input image is $224\times 224$ resolution and is further split into $14\times 14$ image patches with patch size $16\times 16$.
+It is composed of 12 layers, 768 width, and 12 head.
+The input image is $224\times 224$ resolution and is further split into $14\times 14$ patches with size $16\times 16$.
 A learnable cls token is prepended to the 196 embeddings.
-For the text encoder, we adopt the 12-layer, 512-width, and 8-head Transformer following CLIP~\cite{radford2021learning}.
-The number of input text tokens is fixed to 77 with necessary truncations or paddings.
-For the decoder, we directly use a one-layer Vision Transformer for both simplicity and performance considerations.
+For the text encoder, we adopt a 12-layer, 512-width, and 8-head Transformer following CLIP~\cite{radford2021learning}, and the text decoder has 4 layers.
+The number of text tokens is fixed to 77 with necessary truncations or paddings.
+For the image decoder, we directly use a one-layer Vision Transformer.

-\textbf{Pretraining details.} We train our proposed MaskCLIP from scratch and training for 25 epochs, the batch size is fixed to 4096 for all the experiments.
-The masks used in the mask self-distillation branch are random mask with a mask ratio of 75\%.
-We pretrain all the models with a randomly sampled 20M subset from the recent image-text dataset LAION-400M~\cite{schuhmann2021laion}.
-We denote this subset as LAION-20M.
+\textbf{Pretraining details.} We train our proposed MaskCLIP from scratch for 25 epochs, the batch size is fixed to 4096 for all the experiments.
+The masks used in the mask self-distillation branch and mask language modeling branch are random mask with a mask ratio of 75\% and 20\%.
+We pretrain all the models with the commonly used YFCC15M dataset, which is flited from the YFCC100M~\cite{thomee2016yfcc100m} dataset by ~\cite{radford2021learning}.

 \textbf{Downstream details.} We evaluated MaskCLIP on several downstream datasets, including ImageNet-1K~\cite{deng2009imagenet}, ADE20K~\cite{zhou2017scene}, MS-COCO~\cite{lin2014microsoftcoco}, Flicr30K~\cite{young2014image} \etal For ImageNet-1K, we report zero-shot, linear probing, and finetuning performance.
 The zero-shot is conducted following the label prompt setting in SLIP~\cite{mu2021slip}.
 For linear probing, we fix the backbone and train a new linear classifier for 90 epochs.
-For finetuning, we follow the setting in BEiT ~\cite{bao2021beit} which finetune the model for 100 epochs with a layer decayed learning rate.
-The setting of the rest dataset is described in the corresponding section and please see the supplemental materials for more details.
+For finetuning, we follow the setting in BEiT ~\cite{bao2021beit} and finetune the model for 100 epochs with a layer-decayed learning rate.
+See supplemental materials for more details.